dmropp/deep-learning-challenge/README.md

 ## Summary

 The best performance achieved by the model was 72.63% accuracy, well below the target of 75%.
 The lack of performance increase after adjusting the number of neurons, layers, and activation functions indicates that better preprocessing of the data is required to improve accuracy.
-New model...
+A supervised logistic regression model could be implemented as well, utilizing the same feature and target variables, as the features are already labeled and the desired training outcome is a binary classification - whether the funded organization successfully used the funds or not.